On a topology property for the moduli space of Kapustin-Witten equations: Non-existence solutions on a neighborhood of a ASD connection

-We denote $\eta(P)$ is the element in $H^{2}(X,\mathbb{R})$ which defined as \cite{Sedlacek} Definition 2.1.
-From \cite{Sedlacek} Theorem 5.5, every principal $G$-bundle, $M(P_{l},g)$ over $X$ appearing in (\ref{E3.2}) has the property that $\eta(P_{l})=\eta(P)$. \begin{prop} Let $X$ be a closed, oriented, simply-connected, four-dimensional manifold with a $generic$ Riemannain metric $g$, $P\rightarrow X$ be a principal $SU(2)$ or $SO(3)$-bundle with $p_{1}(P)$ negative.
-If $b^{+}(X)>0$, then the connection $[A]\in M_{ASD}$ is irreducible. \end{prop} \begin{proof} For $G=SU(2)$ or $SO(3)$ and $b^{+}(X)>0$, $X$ is a simply-connected four-manifold, from \cite{DK} Corollary 4.3.15, the only reducible ansi-self-dual connection on a principal $SU(2)$ or $SO(3)$-bundle over $X$, is the product connection on the product bundle $P=X\times G$ if only if the anti-self-dual connection is flat connection, then $p_{1}(P)=0$.
-Hence if we suppose the $p_{1}(P)$ is negative,\ then the anti-self-dual connection must be irreducible. \end{proof} We mean by $generic$ $metric$ the metrics in the second category subset of the space of $C^{k}$ for some fixed $k>2$ (\cite{DK} Section 4 and \cite{PF2} Corollary 2).
-It may reassure the reader to know that for all practical purposes one can work with an open dense subset of the smooth metrics, or even real analytic metrics. \begin{prop} Let $X$ be a closed, oriented, simply-connected, four-dimensional manifold with a $generic$ $Riemannain$ $metric$ $g$, $P\rightarrow X$ be a principal $SO(3)$-bundle with $p_{1}(P)$ negative.\ If $b^{+}(X)>0$ and the second Stiefel-Whitney class $w_{2}(P)\neq0$, then the connections $[A]\in\bar{M}_{ASD}$ are all $generic$. \end{prop} \begin{proof} Under the assumptions, the connections $[A]$ on $\bar{M}_{ASD}$ are $regular$, i.e. $\mu(A)>0$ where $\mu(A)$ is as in Definition \ref{D3}, see \cite{PF2} Corollary 3.9.
-For $G=SO(3)$, from \cite{Sedlacek} Theorem 2.4, we have $\eta(P)=w_{2}(P)$.
-Then in our condition, every principal $G$-bundle,\ $M(P_{l},g)$ over $X$ appearing in (\ref{E3.2}) has the property that $w_{2}(P_{l})$ is non-trivial.
-We would claim the ASD connections on $M(P_{l},g)$ are irreducible.
-Since an reducible ASD connection on $P_{l}$ ensures the bundle $P_{l}$ is trivial bundle, it's contradiction to $w_{2}(P_{l})\neq 0$.
-By the similar method in Proposition \ref{P2}, for any $[A]\in\bar{M}_{ASD}(P,g)$, we have $\la(A)>0$, where $\la(A)$ is as in Definition (\ref{D2}), i.e. $[A]$ is irreducible.
-We complete the proof of this proposition. \end{proof} Thus from Theorem \ref{T1.2}, we have \begin{cor} Assume the hypotheses on Proposition \ref{2.11}.
-Suppose $b^{+}(X)>0$ and the second Stiefel-Whitney class $w_{2}(P)\neq0$.
+We denote by $\eta(P)$ the element in $H^{2}(X,\mathbb{R})$ which defined as \cite[Definition 2.1]{Sedlacek}.
+Following \cite[Theorem 5.5]{Sedlacek} , every principal $G$-bundle, $M(P_{l},g)$ over $X$ appearing in (\ref{E3.2}) has the property that $\eta(P_{l})=\eta(P)$. \begin{prop} Let $X$ be a closed, oriented, simply-connected, four-dimensional manifold with a $generic$ Riemannain metric $g$, $P\rightarrow X$ be a principal $SU(2)$ or $SO(3)$-bundle with $p_{1}(P)$ negative.
+If $b^{+}(X)>0$, then the connection $[A]\in M_{ASD}$ is irreducible. \end{prop} \begin{proof} If $G=SU(2)$ or $SO(3)$, $X$ is a simply-connected four-manifold and $b^{+}(X)>0$, then following \cite[Corollary 4.3.15]{DK} , the only reducible anti-self-dual connection on a principal $G$-bundle over $X$, is the product connection on the product bundle $P=X\times G$ if only if the anti-self-dual connection is flat connection, i.e., $p_{1}(P)=0$.
+Hence under our assumption on $X,P,G$, then the anti-self-dual connection must be irreducible. \end{proof} In Proposition \ref{P4} we mean by $generic$ $metric$ the metrics in a second category subset of the space of $C^{k}$ metrics for some fixed $k>2$ (\cite[Section 4]{DK} and \cite[Corollary 2]{PF2}).
+It may reassure the reader to know that for all practical purposes one can work with an open dense subset of the smooth metrics, or even real analytic metrics. \begin{prop} Let $X$ be a closed, oriented, simply-connected, four-dimensional manifold with a $generic$ $Riemannain$ $metric$ $g$, $P\rightarrow X$ be a principal $SO(3)$-bundle with $p_{1}(P)$ negative.\ If $b^{+}(X)>0$ and the second Stiefel-Whitney class $w_{2}(P)\neq0$, then the connections $[A]\in\bar{M}_{ASD}$ are all $generic$. \end{prop} \begin{proof} Under the hypothesis on this proposition, we know that the connections $[A]\in\bar{M}_{ASD}$ are all $regular$, i.e., $\mu(A)>0$ where $\mu(A)$ is as in Definition \ref{D3}, see \cite[Corollary 3.9]{PF2} .
+If $G=SO(3)$, following \cite[Theorem 2.4]{Sedlacek} , we have $\eta(P)=w_{2}(P)$.
+We then obtain that if $w_{2}(P)$ is non-trivial, then every principal $G$-bundle, $M(P_{l},g)$, over $X$ appearing in (\ref{E3.2}) has the property that $w_{2}(P_{l})$ is non-trivial.
+We would claim that the ASD connections on $M(P_{l},g)$ are irreducible.
+Since an reducible ASD connection on $P_{l}$ ensures that the bundle $P_{l}$ is trivial bundle.
+This contradict $w_{2}(P_{l})\neq 0$.
+By the similar method in Proposition \ref{P2}, for any $[A]\in\bar{M}_{ASD}(P,g)$, we have $\la(A)>0$, where $\la(A)$ is as in Definition (\ref{D2}), i.e., $[A]$ is irreducible.
+We complete the proof of this proposition. \end{proof} Following Theorem \ref{T1.2}, we then have \begin{cor} Assume the hypothesis on Proposition \ref{2.11}.
+Suppose that $b^{+}(X)>0$ and the second Stiefel-Whitney class $w_{2}(P)\neq0$.
 There is a positive constant $\de=\de(P,g)$ with following significance.
-If $(A,\phi)$ is a solution of Kapustin-Witten equations, then one of following must hold:\\ (1)\ $F^{+}_{A}=0$ and $\phi=0$;\\ (2) the pair $(A,\phi)$ satisfies
+If the pair $(A,\phi)$ is a smooth solution of Kapustin$\en$Witten equations, then one of following must hold:\\ (1) $F^{+}_{A}=0$ and $\phi=0$;\\ (2) the pair $(A,\phi)$ satisfies